LarryUllman/yiibook-ecom-ch23/README.md

 ## Installing

 You can find the SQL needed to create and populate the database in the **protected/data/ch23.sql** file.

-You'll need to run `composer install` from within the **protected** directory to install the ElasticSearch library.
-This means you'll also need to have [Composer](https://getcomposer.org/) installed and have [ElasticSearch](http://www.elasticsearch.org/) installed and running.
-See Chapter 20 of the book for details on using ElasticSearch.
+You'll also need to run the migration to create the needed table for the "pay" module.

 ## What's Missing